jackyzha0/jackyzha0.github.io/content/thoughts/truth.md

 ## Verisimilitude
 Truth is not binary, but rather a spectrum.
 Some propositions are closer to being true than other propositions.

-Very related to the work of Karl Popper and the iterative approach to science.
+Very related to the work of Karl Popper and his [philosophy of science](thoughts/philosophy%20of%20science.md).

 ## Descartes' Meditations
 ### First Meditation → skeptical doubts